 The computer revolution turned a notch, and I decided to return to school.
 In a short time, I learned the graphic programs of Quark and Illustrator at the University of St. Louis, Missouri.
 However, I soon decided to return to school full-time and enrolled in anatomy and physiology, AutoCAD, and 3D computer animation courses.
 In addition, I studied photo-realistic animation programs such as 3D Studio Max and AutoCAD drafting classes at St. Louis Community College Center for Advanced Imaging.
 I also was accepted at Parks College of Engineering at St. Louis University, where I took a Pro-Engineer Course.
 (2000) (completed 28 hours including 25 hours of art/design computer studio courses --- Total college studies 189 credit hours, including 93 art/design studio credit hours - 14 semesters 13.5 credit hours a semester for seven years as a professional student!)

 In 2001, my employment commenced at a community newspaper as a composing artist in St. Louis, Missouri.
 My job was to compose advertising layouts for local businesses, manage a Website, and paginate the pages at press time.
 I logged into a website-building template and uploaded .jpg imagery ads.
 We used Quark Express software and spent many hours organizing 3.5-inch data disks that housed client ads alphabetically.
-We used wax machines and paste-up boards with copy machines to get the news page boards ready for photo and print steps at a print production facility.
+We used wax machines and paste-up boards with copy machines to prepare the news page boards for photo and print steps at a print production facility.
 We worked on Macintosh computers, electrically sending all data in two years.
 Call Newspapers are in the mailbox, mailed newspaper, and distributed as the third-largest in Missouri.
 Pre-press design and utilization of layout software was the tool challenge for skilled labor.
 Production time was two pages of 11x17 adverting composition per 8-hour shift.
 With a team of 2 employees, we would compose the newspaper's directives with around eleven employees.
 (2001-2004)

 The composing artist job was all my intellectual directives for career growth, including learning and understanding merchandising sales and small businesses.
 This job was my fourth husband and wife running a small business.
 The general manager and editor were from Ohio the newspaper worked together at other papers in St. Louis and started Call Newspapers.
 In Lawrence, Kansas, the pool company had a sample in-ground pool in the backyard and an extension on the owner's home where the family's wife would organize clients and answer phone calls for the outside crews working around town.
 The cardboard factory was a baby-boomer business where the husband and wife had their own office next to the manufacturing area, where the cardboard gluing, press, and cutting machines sat.
 The wiring business was a husband and wife team my mother knew growing up, and we had five employees working at a rental space in a manufacturing building.